BastionDevs/serverplatform/README.md

 [![Bastion GSLP License](https://img.shields.io/badge/Bastion-GSLP%20v2.1-blue)](LICENSE.md)
 [![Discord](https://img.shields.io/discord/871577956852584488)](https://discord.gg/EmEG5Eecys)

-**Bastion Server Platform** is an open-source, Windows-based server management system designed for game server hosting.
-Built with C# and .NET Framework, Bastion provides a sleek web-based panel and powerful backend to manage, start, stop, and monitor game servers like Minecraft, CS:GO, and more — all with a Windows-native approach.
+Open-source, Windows-based server management system designed for Minecraft server hosting.
+Built with C# and .NET Framework, it provides a sleek web-based panel and powerful backend to manage, start, stop, and monitor your servers — all with a Windows-native approach.

-> Think of it like Pterodactyl Panel, but for Windows and written in C#.
+> Think of it like Pterodactyl Panel, but focused on Minecraft server hosting.

 ---